BestTimesToVisit.com Logo

 Getting Around Tahiti, French Polynesia

-Renting a car is highly recommended for exploring Tahiti itself, especially if you want to venture beyond Papeete and discover the island's lush interior and scenic coastal roads.
-It offers the most flexibility and freedom.
+Renting a car is highly recommended for exploring Tahiti Nui (the main island) at your own pace, especially if you want to venture beyond Papeete and the popular tourist spots.
+It gives you the freedom to discover hidden beaches and waterfalls.

 Taxis